iratekalypso/The-Galactic-Republic/README.md

 4- Profit???

-5- In this early version, you will need to manually click your answers for now.
+Auto CLICKS all STAR WARS Movies!

 DEPLOY THE GARRISON!

-Be sure to click "Check for userscript updates" occasionally, as we will be pushing a better version shortly!
+Be sure to click "Check for userscript updates" occasionally, for better versions!